buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyProjector.TotalBlocks.md

 public int TotalBlocks { get; }
 ```

-Total number of blocks in the projection
+Gets total number of blocks in the projection

 ### Returns